compbiozurich/UZH-BIO392/course-results/Megumi-Mizoguchi/Megumi-Mizoguchi-questions-day-06.md

 | 4       | rs334       | *HBB*          | Sickle Cell Anemia   |11:5227002 |Missense variant |T A/C/G |NA |
 | 5       | rs12913832  | *HERC2*        | Eye Color            |15:28120472 |Intron variant |G A/C |NA |

-5. What is the allele frequency of this SNP in different populations (e.g., AFR, EUR, EAS)?
+**5. What is the allele frequency of this SNP in different populations (e.g., AFR, EUR, EAS)?
 What differences do you observe?
-You may include figures (e.g., allele frequency charts from Ensembl) to illustrate your observations.
+You may include figures (e.g., allele frequency charts from Ensembl) to illustrate your observations.**
     1. rs7903146
         ~70% has C allele and ~30% has T allele, and among EAS (East Asian), 98% of the population has C allele and only 2% has T allele.
 [Population genetics of rs7903146](https://www.ensembl.org/Homo_sapiens/Variation/Population?db=core;r=10:112998090-112999090;v=rs7903146;vdb=variation;vf=654566937)